 Is there a regular routine you can do with your skin to help with mask-wearing skin fatigue?

-As above moisten, always use fragrant free products.
+As above moisten, and always use fragrant-free products.
 Sunblock is essential.
-You can use a water-based block if acne-prone, or oiler base if your skin is prone to dryness.
-Sunblock does two jobs: it protects you skin from the sun and treats the dryness.
+You can use a water-based block if acne-prone, or an oilier base if your skin is prone to dryness.
+Sunblock does two jobs: it protects your skin from the sun and treats the dryness.

 Is wearing makeup an issue?